vidhianand33/Vidhi04-intern-repo/Agile-Principles.md

 Most Useful Agile Principle in My Work

 "Simplicity—the art of maximizing the amount of work not done—is essential."
 This principle is useful because it helps prioritise tasks effectively, ensuring that only the most valuable work is done instead of overcomplicating things.
-It keeps the workflow clear, manageable, and efficient, avoiding unnecessary steps.
+It keeps the workflow clear, manageable, and efficient, avoiding unnecessary steps